G-Vicky/Design-Patterns/README.md

 * If you get an Array, ArrayList and Hashtable of Objects, you pop out an iterator for each and treat them the same.
 * This provides a uniform way to cycle through different collections.
 * You can also write polymorphic code because you can refer to each collection of objects because they'll implement the same interface.

+## Strategy pattern

+* Also known as **Policy Pattern**.
+* Used when we have multiple algorithm for a specific task and client decides the actual implementation to be used at runtime.